codacy/pulse-user-docs/docs/cli/cli.md

 description: Use the Pulse CLI to send information about changes, deployments, and incidents whenever they happen in the software delivery workflow of your primary application or service.
 ---

-# Pushing data to Pulse
+# Using the Pulse CLI

-To measure the performance of your team you must send information to Pulse about the following key events whenever they happen in the software delivery workflow of your primary application or service:
+To measure the performance of your team you must send information to Pulse about changes, deployments, and incidents whenever they happen in the software delivery workflow of your primary application or service.

--   Changes and deployments
--   Incidents
+To push information about these key events to Pulse using the CLI you must complete these main steps:

+1.  **Installing the Pulse CLI**

+    Download and set up the latest version of the Pulse CLI binary.

+1.  **Pushing changes and deployments**

+    Push information about changes and deployments when they happen on your software delivery workflow.

+1.  **Pushing incidents**

+    Push information about incidents when they're solved.

+!!! note
+    In some scenarios it may not be feasible to use the CLI to send data to Pulse, such as when you have the data inside an application.
+For these situations, you can [use the Pulse Ingestion API instead](https://ingestion.pulse.codacy.com/v1/api-docs){: target="_blank"}.

 ## Before you begin

 Consider the following before setting up the integration using the Pulse CLI:

+-   [**Make sure that you have an API key**](https://app.pulse.codacy.com/integrations/cli){: target="_blank"} provided by Pulse to identify your organization and authorize you to send data to Pulse.

 -   When reporting events to Pulse you should use the field `system` to associate each event with the **most granular unit** that you will use to filter data on the Pulse dashboards, such as by application or service, product, team, or any other entity or group of entities in your organization.